arm61/uravu/README.md

 ## Installation

-`uravu` is available froom the [PyPI](https://pypi.org/project/uravu/) repository so can be [installed using `pip`](https://uravu.readthedocs.io/en/latest/installation.html) or alternatively `clone` this repository and install the latest development build with the commands below.
+`uravu` is available from the [PyPI](https://pypi.org/project/uravu/) repository so can be [installed using `pip`](https://uravu.readthedocs.io/en/latest/installation.html) or alternatively `clone` this repository and install the latest development build with the commands below.

 ```
 pip install -r requirements.txt